 Following a budget helps you avoid overspending and enables you to pay bills on time, start or add to a savings account, and enjoy outings with friends stress-free.
 Try a budget calculator to break the broke-and-borrowing cycle.

-Education is expensive.
 Loans may be a necessary part of financing your studies and living expense, but one day you will need to repay them.
 Although most loan repayments are deferred while you’re in school, it’s a good idea to estimate what your payments will look like once you’re out of school and start planning for repayment.

 Use the Loan Simulator on the Federal Student Aid website to find a repayment plan that works for you and keep track of your financial aid activity through The National Student Loan Data System (NSLDS).

-Also, visit Consumer Financial Protection Bureau to measure your current financial well-being and see steps you can take to improve it.
+You can also visit Consumer Financial Protection Bureau to measure your current financial well-being and see steps you can take to improve it.